patrickbr/hagel/README.md

 What does it do?
 ================

 hagel lets you create template files for the overall page, categories, content and the menu.
 The structure of the website is defined as a directory hierarchy.
-Languages, categories and content are described as *.info files in which variables can be defined.
+Languages, categories and content are described as `*.info` files in which variables can be defined.
 These variables can be accessed in the template files.
-Since variables are expanded two times and can include direct outputs of system calls, this allows for quite elaborate setups.
+Since variables are expanded two times and can include direct output of system calls, this allows for quite elaborate setups.

 Prerequisites
 =============